 Melt in your mouth Linzer Cookies have been around for years.
 Popular around Christmas, they’ve become one of my favorites long before I started my blog.
 Today I’m going to share with you my classic linzer cookie recipe along with few fun recipe variations that can be used anytime of the year.

 Classic Linzer Cookies are favorite cousins of Linzer Torte.
 Delicious, nutty cookie dough is made with flour, unsalted butter, sugar, ground nuts, egg yolks and flavorings.
-Traditionally made with hazelnuts but you can substitute them for almonds, walnuts, pecans or pistachios.
+Usually made with hazelnuts but you can substitute them for almonds, walnuts, pecans or pistachios.

 2 cookies are sandwiched together with a tart fruit filling.
 Traditionally a currant jam is used but I’ve also used red currant, raspberry, cherry and apricot jam or preserves, too.
 And let’s not forget a characteristic small cutout in the center of the top cookie that exposes the filling.